 The legal doctrine of vicarious liability holds an employer liable for the actions employees take while on the clock.
 This doctrine applies any time the employee is working and engaged in activities that benefit their employer.
-This includes truck drivers who drive in a careless or reckless manner behind the wheel of a semi truck or 18 wheeler.
+These employees include truck drivers who drive in a careless or reckless manner behind the wheel of a semi truck or 18-wheeler.

 If we can prove the trucker acted negligently, we can hold their employer liable for your injuries.
-This requires us to provide evidence to show:
+Doing so requires us to provide evidence to show:

 - The trucker had an obligation to act in a reasonably safe way, including following all rules and regulations for motorists and truck operators;

 - They failed to uphold this obligation, putting you in danger;

 - This failure led to your crash and your injuries; and

 - You suffered financial damages because of the accident.